ibm-cloud-docs/watsonxdata/db2_conn.md

 {: #connector_limitations}

 1. `ALTER TABLE DROP COLUMN` operation is not supported for column-organized tables.
-2. `SELECT` operation is not supported on `VIEW` statements.
+2. `DROP TABLE` statement is supported only when enabled in the catalog.
-3. `DROP TABLE` statement is supported only when enabled in the catalog.
+3. `CREATE VIEW` can be used for a table only if that table is in the same catalog and the same schema.
-4. `CREATE VIEW` can be used for a table only if that table is in the same catalog and the same schema.
+4. `DROP SCHEMA` can do `RESTRICT` by default.
-5. `DROP SCHEMA` can do `RESTRICT` by default.
+5. `CREATE VIEW` with `JOINS` is not supported.
 6. For database-based catalogs the `CREATE SCHEMA`, `CREATE TABLE`, `DROP SCHEMA`, `DROP TABLE`, `DELETE`, `DROP VIEW`, `ALTER TABLE`, and `ALTER SCHEMA` statements are not available in the **Data Manager** UI.

 ## Limitations for data types